a3hk/data-analysis/README.md

-# Hello!
+# Hello! 👋
-This is a repository for my portfolio in data analysis.
+This is a repository for my portfolio in data analysis 📈.

 My previous experiences in quality assurance and product management have honed me to be an analytical, methodical and organized problem solver.
 I am now aiming for a Data Analyst role, where I can combine these strengths with my newfound data analysis skills to solve problems and deliver meaningful results.